-Notably the $x_Q$ coordinates of the two extrema are size-independent.
+Notably the $x_Q$ coordinates of these two extrema are size-independent.

-Figure \ref{Fig6_StatIV}(d) shows the steady-state loci of $(i_Q,v_Q)$ plotted as $v_Q(i_Q)$.
-As current-controlled memristors, the $(i_Q,v_Q)$ loci are letter ``N'' shaped having three distinctive regions: A lower positive differential resistance (PDR) region from 0 to a critical current $i_{c1}$.
+Figure \ref{Fig7_StatIV}(d) shows the steady-state loci of $(i_Q,v_Q)$ plotted as $v_Q(i_Q)$.
+As current-controlled memristors, the $(i_Q,v_Q)$ loci are letter ``N'' shaped when plotted with current as the $x$ axis.
+They are symmetric with respect to the origin in the first and third quadrants.
+Therefore one only needs to analyze the first-quadrant halves.
+Each $(i_Q,v_Q)$ locus has three distinctive regions: A lower positive differential resistance (PDR) region from 0 to a critical current $i_{c1}$.
 An NDR region between $i_{c1}$ and a second critical current $i_{c2}$ (see inset).
 An upper PDR region for even higher currents.
 Therefore $i_{c1}$ and $i_{c2}$ produce a local maximum and minimum in the $(i_Q,v_Q)$ loci.
 For the shown device sizes, values of $i_{c1}$ ($i_{c2}$) are 2.522~$\upmu$A (269.77~$\upmu$A), 9.077~$\upmu$A (971.18~$\upmu$A) and 14.122~$\upmu$A (1510.73~$\upmu$A), respectively.
-Figure \ref{Fig6_StatIV}(d) also shows that the steady-state or DC loci of $(i_Q,v_Q)$ always pass through the origin (0, 0), satisfying the zero-crossing property of memristors.
+Figure~\ref{Fig7_StatIV}(d) also shows that the steady-state or DC loci of $(i_Q,v_Q)$ always pass through the origin (0, 0), satisfying the zero-crossing property of memristors.